 The bottom line is that many bond mutual funds own MANY different types of bonds and various maturities.
-If you don’t know what is inside your bond mutual fund, you should ask your advisor so you don’t get whipsawed by a rising rate bond market and a declining stock market!
+If you don’t know what is inside your bond mutual fund, you should ask your personal financial advisor so you don’t get whipsawed by a rising rate bond market and a declining stock market!

 How a normal bond pays you